 The statute of limitations on car loans varies by state, ranging anywhere from three to 15 years.
 It all depends on whether your state considers your car loan contract to be a promissory note or written contract.
 Once the statute of limitations on your car loan passes, your lender no longer has the right to sue you for repayment.

 Probably not.
 In most cases, you’ll either need to surrender your car to your lender or continue to pay off your car loan according to a modified repayment plan.
-You can learn more about how it works with our guide to keeping your car during bankruptcy.
+Learn more about how it works with our guide to keeping your car during bankruptcy.

 If a family member or friend cosigned your car loan, they’re legally responsible for paying back your loan should you default.
 If they fail to do so, your cosigner will be hit with the same consequence you’re facing, including a lower credit score and the risk of being sued over an unpaid deficiency balance.